ucam-department-of-psychiatry/crate/docs/source/anonymisation/anon_config.rst

 *String.*

-PID-to-RID hashing method.
+Hashing method, used for

+- PID to RID conversion;
+- MPID to MRID conversion;
+- hashing source data for change detection.

 Options are:

 - ``HMAC_MD5`` -- use MD5_ and produce a 32-character digest
 - ``HMAC_SHA256`` -- use SHA256_ and produce a 64-character digest